Pride of Oil City!

 It's easy to overlook, but Oil City coach Dan York actually has four District 10 titles -- the last three with the Oilers and in 2013 with Lakeview.

-Franklin grad Blane Gold guided Redbank Valley to the District 9 Class A title this season.
+Franklin grad Blane Gold was named District 9 Coach of the Year by D9and10Sports. com and later by the Pennsylvania Scholastic Football Coaches Association after guiding Redbank Valley to the district Class A title this season.
 He is 14-5 in his first two years as coach.

 Six state crowns